- Online course requests for eligible students will continue to be made a priority, but may experience delays.

 Changes in access to free online training

-As of March 23, 2020, only primary students will have access to online emergency management courses.
+Only primary students will have access to online emergency management courses.
 Details on how to submit your training request are in the enrolment section below.
 We require proof of your affiliation with your agency.
 Please submit evidence of your affiliation along with your request.

-Students eligible for online emergency management courses include:
+Primary students eligible for online emergency management courses include:

-- Municipal employees designated with a municipal emergency management role under the Emergency Management Act, including volunteer fire fighters.
+- Municipal employees designated with a municipal emergency management role under the Emergency Management Act, including volunteer fire fighters

-- Government of Alberta employees with a role in emergency management, consequence management, or business continuity.
+- Government of Alberta employees with a role in emergency management, consequence management, or business continuity

-- RCMP members based in Alberta detachments.
+- RCMP members based in Alberta detachments

 Non-primary students will no longer have access to online emergency management courses.